Educateca/games/DYNABOMB/readme.txt

-For more fun visit my own page http://www11.brinkster.com/freesource Soon we will have lots of sources in many languages so don't forget Contact us at   enriquemail@mixmail.com    |    solrac@webmadrid.com Please report any good changes! we will give you credit for it
+For more fun visit my own page http:// www11.brinkster.com/freesource (website not current) Soon we will have lots of sources in many languages so don't forget Contact us at   enriquemail @ mixmail.com    |    solrac @ webmadrid.com (mails not current) Please report any good changes! we will give you credit for it

 bomber.zip comes with: